Talking Heads: 77: Recording

-The group wanted the album to "Convey a modern message about the importance of taking charge of your own life", whilst still being fun to listen to.
+The group wanted the album to "convey a modern message about the importance of taking charge of your own life", whilst still being fun to listen to.

 Within two weeks the basic tracks were down, but still needed overdubs.
 Sessions were halted when Ken Kushnick, Sire's European representative, offered them a chance to tour Europe with the Ramones in order to promote their "Love → Building on Fire" single.

 While on tour the group continued to develop their sound, and on May 14, performed at The Rock Garden in Covent Garden, London, where John Cale, Brian Eno and Chris Thomas saw them.
 Linda Stein, the Ramones' co-manager, brought Cale, Eno and Thomas backstage after the concert where they all shook hands.
 Thomas allegedly heard Cale say to Eno "They're mine, you bugger!"
 All members of Talking Heads already knew Cale fairly well, as he had produced Jerry Harrison in 1972 for The Modern Lovers (1976), and was a regular at CBGBs throughout the original trio's growth.

 After the meeting they all went to The Speak Club to drink and discuss.
 Thomas declined the opportunity to replace Bongiovi as producer for the remaining album sessions.
-When the group returned to the US on June 7, they booked a four-day recording session at ODO Studios in New York to record vocals and overdubs, as well as to mix the album.
+When the group returned to the U.S. on June 7, they booked a four-day recording session at ODO Studios in New York to record vocals and overdubs, as well as to mix the album.
 The album was finished.